couchbaselabs/mini-hacks/space-shooter/README.md

     sg.bat #Windows
     ```

 2. Upload a Unity Asset Bundle to the Sync Gateway.
-Within your Terminal application, navigate to the `scripts` folder and execute the `initialize_data` file <br>
+Within your Terminal application, navigate to the `script` folder and execute the `initialize_data` file <br>
     ```
-    cd scripts
+    cd script
     ./initialize_data.sh #OS X
     initialize_data.bat #Windows
     ```